 The world in which we live shows strong temporal asymmetry: the past is fixed (although it is continually extending) while the future seems to be open; there are traces of the past and no traces of the future; and all effects occur after causes.
 All of these asymmetries concern time itself and form something which can be called, after Lawrence Sklar (1974, 1993, 1995a, b, 2005), the asymmetry of time.
-Simultaneously-as I try to demonstrate in essays (Gołosz 2011b, 2017a [2], 2017b, 2021b [8])-there are not enough asymmetries in physics to explain this fundamental temporal asymmetry; all of the asymmetries known in physics have only a form of some processes which are asymmetrical in time.
-Such physical processes would be temporally asymmetrical even if we treated time itself as symmetrical.
-The naïve yet correct solution to the problem of the origin of the asymmetry of time is to refer to the idea of the
+Simultaneously-as I try to demonstrate in essays (Gołosz 2011b, 2017a [2], 2017b, 2021b [8])-there are not enough asymmetries in physics to explain this fundamental temporal asymmetry; all of the asymmetrical in time.
+Such physical processes would be temporally asymmetrical even if we treated time itself as symmetrical.4 The naïve yet correct solution to the problem of the origin of the asymmetry of time is to refer to the idea of the